 Q: How do I know if this is drug addiction?

 A: There are physical and emotional signs that may be present during active substance addiction.
 Depending on the length of use, type of drug(s), and a person’s current state of health, the disease can affect each person differently.
 Drug addiction is when a person cannot control abuse of a substance and/or it is beginning to interfere with their daily functioning in daily life, work, and/or important relationships.
 In addition, when drug use stops for a short period of time, there are physical, emotional and mental symptoms and problem behaviors driving a person to go back to drug use.
 Find more information here.

 Q: What’s the difference between heavy drinking and alcoholism?

 A: Heavy drinking, for some, may be an isolated or occasional event where overconsumption happens.
 This can occur during binge-drinking, which is a type of alcoholism.
 Alcoholism is an ongoing dependency of drinking alcohol that cannot be controlled, whether due to regular, ongoing use or binge-drinking sessions.
 Find more information here.

 Q: What is Outpatient treatment?

 A: Outpatient treatment provides those seeking addiction rehab the opportunity to get the services they need, while residing at the own residence or a place other than the treatment facility.
-In addition, Outpatient treatment programs allow patients to continue with their personal lives with minimal interruption, such as attending to family life, career, and school obligations.
-There are various types of outpatient treatment that can include Day Treatment, Intensive Outpatient, Outpatient, and Aftercare or Relapse Prevention, with 3 or 5 days of treatment each week.
+Continuum’s outpatient treatment programs allow guests to continue with their personal lives with minimal interruption, such as attending to family life, career, and school obligations.
+There are various types of outpatient treatment that can include Day Treatment, Intensive Outpatient, Outpatient, and Aftercare or Relapse Prevention, with 3 or 5 days of treatment each week, along with extended after-care and follow-up.
 Get the details here.